 NOCE employs a standardized report template for consistent data collection and analysis.

+Faculty are expected to submit SLO assessment data each term as part of their instructional responsibilities.
 The recent SLO report reflects our commitment to transparency and continuous improvement.